-As I have already noted, the dial of the Traversetolo Ambri Piotta looks very traditional with all the usual stuff that you expect from a vintage-themed watch.
-Luckily, the brand’s designer somehow managed to balance on the edge of making the watch looking generic: while I can’t see here any trace of the brand’s DNA, it still doesn’t look like it was mass-produced by some noname factory in a special economic zone with the logo of the brand slapped as an after-thought.
-Au contraire, there is clearly a strong scent of true Swiss approach to design, which is visible in perfectly proportioned hands, easily readable Arabic numerals that, too, nicely match other elements of the timekeeper’s face, and an very well sculpted body.
+As I have already noted, the dial of the Traversetolo Ambri Piotta looks traditional with all the usual stuff that you expect from a vintage-themed watch.
+Luckily, the brand’s designer somehow managed to balance on the edge of making the watch looking generic: while I can’t see here any trace of the brand’s DNA, it still doesn’t look like it was mass-produced by some no-name factory in a special economic zone with the logo of the brand slapped as an after-thought.
+Au contraire, there is a strong scent of the true Swiss approach to design, which is visible in perfectly proportioned hands, easily readable Arabic numerals that, too, nicely match other elements of the timekeeper’s face and a well-sculpted body.

-As the ergonomics goes, it is, too, very appealing.
-The green lume, which is applied not only to the hour and minute hands, but also to the rectangular hour markers, seems to be bright enough for any lighting scenario.
-The lugs are short enough for the 43 mm watch to feel comfortable on a wrist, and the crown (something that may often make or break user experience) seems to be easy to grip, but is short enough not to become a source of discomfort.
+As the ergonomics goes, it is, too, appealing.
+The green lume, which is applied not only to the hour and minute hands but also to the rectangular hour markers, is bright enough for any lighting scenario.
+The lugs are short enough for the 43 mm watch to feel comfortable on a wrist, and the crown (something that may often make or break user experience) is easy to grip but is short enough not to become a source of discomfort.

 The price… Well, the price is not that high after all.
-For a limited edition watch that is produced in just 77 pieces to commemorate the 77th year in business of the Swiss based Ambri Piotta hockey team, the €2000 that the brand asks for this thing is not particularly steep.
+For a limited edition watch that is produced in just 77 pieces to commemorate the 77th year in the business of the Swiss-based Ambri Piotta hockey team, the €2000 that the brand asks for this thing is not particularly steep.
 Well, I could even call it affordable.

 See also: Muehle-Glasuette Terrasport II Automatic